wiaandev/rust-stash/README.md

 ## Concept Process

 It was very evident that blue is something that is very evident when designing dashboards or management portals for medical firms.
-So it is the route that I decided to go with RustStash, I tried keeping it clean with different hue's of blue and some accents of a lime green.
+So it is the route that I decided to go with rust-stash, I tried keeping it clean with different hue's of blue and some accents of a lime green.

 ### Wireframes